Top 5 Breathtaking and Unexplored Places in the World

 Gangkhar Puensum is the highest, unclimbed mountain in the world.
 This mountain is 7570 meters high and is the 40th highest mountain in the world.
 Even the highest peak, Mount Everest, has been successfully climbed by many people.
 There are only four reported expeditions taking place in Gangkhar Puensum.

-In 2004, the Bhutan government restricted mountain climbing in Gangkhar Puensum due to spiritual beliefs.
-So the Gangkhar Puensum mountain was climbed and unexplored.
+In 2004, due to spiritual beliefs, the Bhutan government restricted mountain climbing in Gangkhar Puensum.
+So, the Gangkhar Puensum mountain was climbed and unexplored.
 People across Central Asia see the mountains as sacred houses of gods and spirits.
-Besides, there are no rescue tools in the region for the inevitable problems that arise for climbers, such as altitude sickness and injuries from falls and avalanches.
+Besides, the region has no rescue tools for the inevitable problems for climbers, such as altitude sickness and injuries from falls and avalanches.

 Deep Caves